M4 (computer language): Implementations

 FreeBSD, NetBSD, and OpenBSD provide independent implementations of the m4 language.
 Furthermore, the Heirloom Project Development Tools includes a free version of the m4 language, derived from OpenSolaris.

 M4 has been included in the Inferno operating system.
 This implementation is more closely related to the original m4 developed by Kernighan and Ritchie in Version 7 Unix than its more sophisticated relatives in UNIX System V and POSIX.

 GNU m4 is an implementation of m4 for the GNU Project.
 It is designed to avoid many kinds of arbitrary limits found in traditional m4 implementations, such as maximum line lengths, maximum size of a macro and number of macros.
 Removing such arbitrary limits is one of the stated goals of the GNU Project.

 The GNU Autoconf package makes extensive use of the features of GNU m4.

 GNU m4 is currently maintained by Gary V. Vaughan and Eric Blake.
-Released under the terms of the GNU General Public License, GNU m4 is free software.
+GNU m4 is free software, released under the terms of the GNU General Public License.